rspamd/rspamd/doc/fuzzy_storage.md

 Where `-w` parameter is for setting the hash weight discussed above whilst `-f` parameter specifies the flag number.

-Flags are allowed to store hashes of different origin in storage.
+Flags allow to store hashes of different origin in storage.
 For example, the hash of spam traps, hashes of user complaints and hashes of emails that come from a "white" list.
 Each flag may be associated with its own symbol and have a weight while checking emails:

 <center><img class="img-responsive" src="/img/rspamd-fuzzy-4.png" width="75%"></center>